speculatrix/tvh_epg/README.md

 This tool doesn't have the ability to play channels or recordings at all, rather, it outputs an m3u playlist file which can be opened in a player like VLC or MXPlayer.

-Work is underway to provide Chromecast support (which requires that the web server running this program is on the same network (broadcast domain) as a Chromecast.
+There is now basic Chromecast support (which requires that the web server running this program is on the same network (broadcast domain) as a Chromecast.

 It's a simple python3 cgi-bin program which grabs channel, EPG or